e-geist/ddtp/doc/presentation/presentation.md

 - order: sell or buy offer
 - orderbook: list of sell and buy offers for one good
 - trade: I bought/sold a good for a price
-- position: How much I have of a good
+- position: how much I have of a good
 - instrument: traded good

 # functional and non-functional requirements